slikts/wtmap/README.md

 Android app.

-The icons for the planes are P-39 for fighters, IL-2 for attackers and He 88 for bombers.
+The icons for the planes are P-39 for fighters, IL-2 for attackers and Ju 88 for bombers.

 The map uses a 500 ms interval for updating objects, and for some reason increasing the update rate prevents the map image from being loaded.